 I was a young woman abroad, travelling around and teaching to pay my way.
 It had begun as a very enjoyable adventure, exploring and interacting with the many different cultures, people and places I came across as I savoured the sense of freedom and play that being abroad seemed to bring.

 Then one day I got up in the morning to go and deliver my class as usual and felt a nagging and persistent pain in my back It came across as a deep, tired ache.
 Bending backwards was a real problem for me.
 Where did this back pain come from?

 It was the ability to bend forwards that led the doctor to say I was fine and should go to work.
-By the look in his eye it was obvious what my backache meant to him ‘that I was playing a ‘fast one’ to get out of a day’s teaching!
+By the look in his eye, it was obvious what my back pain meant to him ‘that I was playing a ‘fast one’ to get out of a day’s teaching!

 * suffer silently, ignore the problem and pop the pills as I go to work so I don’t lose my job (bend over backwards to please others!)

 * not being able to deliver my teaching well through lack of concentration and energy

 * that when I need help no-one listens as often happened in childhood